chef/chef-web-docs/chef_master/source/definitions.rst

      port 4001
    end

-Definition vs. Resource
+Migrating to Custom Resources
 =====================================================
 We highly recommend migrating existing definitions to custom resources to unlock the full feature set of Chef Infra resources.
 The following example shows a definition and that same definition rewritten as a custom resources.

-As a Definition
+Initial Definition Code
 ----------------------------------------------------
 The following definition processes unique hostnames and ports, passed on as parameters: